#web3.0 Trading Digital & Financial Assets (TDFA)

 Digitalization is rapidly changing the financial world and global markets allow for real-time trading of all kinds of assets.
-These financial markets keep on growing rapidly and FinTech is a sector that sees huge investments year after year.
+These financial markets keep on growing rapidly and finance and financial technology is a sector that sees huge investments year after year.
 In this minor we’ll explore these financial markets and the assets that are traded on these markets.
 Think of (crypto-)currencies, but also stocks, bonds, derivates and for example gold and silver.
-We’ll teach you how to analyze markets and assets and ultimately trade and invest these (digital) assets.
+We’ll teach you how to analyze markets and assets and ultimately trade and invest successfully!

-· Flexible learning: two days of deepdive lectures per week, in combination with online video lessons
+- Flexible learning: two days of deep-dive (online) lectures per week, in combination with online video lessons

-· Online communication via Slack (700+ members) to strengthen your network
+- Online communication via Discord (1200+ members) to strengthen your network

 During the minor we’ll explore the workings of financial markets and discover how we are all part of these markets, whether we are aware of this or not.
 We’ll discover how we are exposed to certain developments and how we can anticipate and even profit from these developments.
 We’ll discover analyzing markets, businesses, stocks and cryptocurrencies.
 At the end of the minor, you will know how to invest capital, protect and trade capital and assets on financial and digital markets.

-We’ll have a wide range of specialist from the field.
-Some entrepreneurs, some working for trading firms and some who have a history related to FinTech and trading and investing.
-We’ll host exciting lectures by exciting professionals and organize a range of meetups at exciting locations.
-Communication goes via Slack (700+ members), making it very easy to connect to your peers and other individuals from our network.
+We’ll host exciting lectures by exciting professionals and organize a range of meetups at exciting locations, if regulation allows it.
+Communication goes via Discord (1200+ members), making it very easy to connect to your peers and other individuals from our network.

 After a couple of weeks of theory, you will be participating in a trading competition where you will trade real funds on real markets.
 This will most likely be cryptocurrencies, due to the ease of access to funds and markets.
 You’ll learn how to manage and trade capital step-by-step and at the end of the competition prizes will be rewarded to the winners of the group.